liuxiao916/HLRobot_gazebo/README.md

 - [x] load angle of joints from txt file to control the robot
 - [x] Try to play music in gazebo
 - [x] Show world coordination
-- [ ] Implement the forward and inverse kinematics in this simulation
+- [x] Implement the forward and inverse kinematics in this simulation
-- [ ] Implement Motion Planning (Linear Function with Parabolic Blends)
-- [ ] Simply control the robot by giving Cartesian coordinate
+- [x] Simply control the robot by giving Cartesian coordinate
 - [ ] Anything useful